 Although difficulty breathing is an official symptom of COVID-19, many patients show exceedingly low blood oxygen levels without the accompanying breathlessness.
 Scientists are investigating why COVID-19 causes this unusual form of hypoxia.

 Researchers in California, who published their study of 116 COVID-19 patients in the journal Gastroenterology in April, found 32 percent of people experienced mild gastrointestinal (GI) symptoms that included a loss of appetite, nausea, and diarrhea.
-SARS-CoV-2 is known to bind to ACE2 cell receptors, which are widely abundant in the GI tract and , which might explain the multifaceted nature of COVID-19 infection.
+SARS-CoV-2 is known to bind to ACE2 cell receptors, which are widely abundant in the GI tract and elsewhere in the body, which might explain the multifaceted nature of COVID-19 infection.

 Among seniors, a COVID-19 infection can be accompanied by disorientation and confusion.
 Researchers from the University of Lausanne Hospital published clinical guidelines in the Revue Medicale Suisse (translated using Google Translate) for diagnosing elderly patients with COVID-19.
 The common symptoms they highlight include falls and delirium in addition to fevers and GI issues.
 The link between infections such as urinary tract infections and delirium in older patients is well-known, though it hasn’t been rigorously investigated.